olooney/oranlooney.com/content/quotes/_index.md

 ### Truth

+"If any man is able to convince me and show me that I do not think or act right, I will gladly change; for I seek the truth by which no man was ever injured.
+But he is injured who abides in his error and ignorance."
+<br>&mdash;Marcus Aurelius

 "One should respect public opinion insofar as is necessary to avoid starvation and keep out of prison, but anything that goes beyond this is voluntary submission to an unnecessary tyranny."